Jonathan Sirois

-Jonathan Sirois (born 27 June 2001) is a Canadian soccer player who plays as a goalkeeper for CF Montréal of Major League Soccer.
+Jonathan Sirois (born June 27, 2001) is a Canadian soccer player who plays as a goalkeeper for Major League Soccer club CF Montréal.

 Early life

-Born in LaSalle, Quebec, Sirois grew up in Saint-Hubert, Quebec, where he played youth soccer with CS St-Hubert before moving to the Montreal Impact Academy in 2015, where he played for the U15, U17, and U19 teams.
+Born in the LaSalle neighbourhood of Montreal, Sirois grew up in Saint-Hubert, Quebec, where he played youth soccer with Chelsea CS St-Hubert before moving to the Montreal Impact Academy in 2015, where he played for the U15, U17, and U19 teams.
 He was invited to the Generation Adidas International Elite Soccer Program in 2018.